 I tried to go small but eventually worked my way up to 5 tablespoons.
 You may want more, or you may not even want to measure!

 More of grandma's recipes:

-- Rinse peas and place in a large bowl.
+- Rinse the peas and place in a large bowl.
 Add chopped celery and onion, and sliced eggs.
-Toss.
+Toss together.

 - Add mayonnaise and dill to taste and thoroughly mix to combine.
-Cover and place in fridge to let flavors mingle for at least a few hours.
+Cover and place in fridge to let flavors mingle for at least a few hours (or overnight).
+Serve chilled.